ata4/glrage/README.md

 ## Assault Rigs

-Apart from a broken memory check, Assault Rigs runs flawlessly even on recent Windows versions.
+Apart from a broken memory check, Assault Rigs runs flawlessly out of the box, even on recent Windows versions.

+### Installation instructions

+You'll need the 3D Rage Edition of Assault Rigs that was bundled with ATI 3D Xpression cards.
+Patching the DOS version is not possible, since both game files and CD audio track order are different.

+Unlike the DOS version, the ATI edition has no CD check, so it'll run without if you don't need the music.
+For a complete standalone installation with music, you'll need a WinMM wrapper and ripped audio tracks.

 ### Patches